Lagrangian-filtering/Lagrangian-filtering/README.md

 # GETTING STARTED
 ## HOW TO INSTALL IT
-To begin, first clone this code repository
+To begin using the code, first clone this repository
 ```
 git clone https://github.com/Lagrangian-filtering/Lagrangian-filtering
 ```
+The code is entirely developed in the Python language, so a normal Python interpreter plus some additional libraries will suffice.
-Should also have data (in HDF5 format) of a numerical box simulation.
+You should also have data (in HDF5 format) produced by a numerical box simulation of hydrodynamics turbulence.
 For example, you may get this by running one of the examples of the [METHOD](https://github.com/AlexJamesWright/METHOD/tree/master) codebase.
+More information on how such data should be stored for running it through the pipeline can be found in [Lagrangian filtering]().

 ## HOW TO USE IT
 The code is developed in a pipeline-like fashion.
 The main classes are in the master_files folder: classes for representing simulations' and filtered data, filtering classes and classes for analyising and calibrating a closure scheme.

-As an example, filter_scripts contains scripts for running through the filtering pipeline and visualizing the outcome.
+As an example, filter_scripts contains scripts for running simulation data through the filtering pipeline and visualizing the outcome.
 The configuration file config_filter.txt should be modified accordingly to set the relevant parameters for the simulations.
 The key script in here is `pickling_meso.py`, which can be used to run simulation data through the entire pipeline and store the results in compact binary representation (pickle format).
 The folder also contains example submit script to launch the simulation in a cluster.

 The folder calibration_scripts contains scripts for calibrating and comparing subgrid models.
 In particular there are scripts for visualizing correlations, performing regressions and checking the performance of the a-priori tests.
+This folder is structured in a similar fashion as filter_scripts: it contains a single configuration file, `config_calibration.txt` and example submit scripts.
+Each script begins with a short description of what it is intended to do.

 # AUTHORS
 * [Dr. Thomas Celora](https://www.ice.csic.es/about-us/staff)